 Join us as we unpack the meaning and purpose of the High-Impact Practice of community engagement.
 In this workshop, we will describe the spectrum of community engagement efforts students might undertake in your courses.
 We will also connect you with resources that will support you in your efforts to help students meaningfully engage with the community outside of the university.
 Finally, we will spend time creating an action plan for developing and implementing your own community engagement project.

-Faculty Fellow for Part-time Faculty Support and Part-Time Instructor of American Studies
+Educational Specialist for Part-time Faculty Support and Part-Time Instructor of American Studies

 Work smarter not harder by incorporating causes or issues that are your passion into your teaching through first-year learning communities.
 This session invites general education faculty interested in partnering with first-year faculty to design issues-based learning communities that link the first-year, community-engaged learning course, Be the Change, with their courses around themes that address community concerns.